SolutionGuidance/psm/psm-app/userhelp/source/application.rst

    <a href="https://nppes.cms.hhs.gov" target="_blank">NPPES (the National Plan
    and Provider Enumeration System)</a>

-What are the steps in the enrollment process?
+What are the steps in the application process?
 ---------------------------------------------

--  A provider, a service agent, or a state/territory Medicaid agency staffer creates and submits a new enrollment application for a particular provider.
+-  A provider, a service agent, or a state/territory Medicaid agency staffer creates and submits a new application application for a particular provider.
 (A user can save a draft application and come back later to finish and submit it.)

--  A state/territory Medicaid agency staffer reviews the enrollment, using links provided by the PSM to verify enrollment details, and decides whether to approve or reject the submission.
+-  A state/territory Medicaid agency staffer reviews the application, using links provided by the PSM to verify application details, and decides whether to approve or reject the submission.

--  After an enrollment has been approved, a state/territory Medicaid agency staffer can select and renew it.
+-  After an application has been approved, a state/territory Medicaid agency staffer can select and renew it.

-Who can view enrollments?
+Who can view applications?
 -------------------------

-A provider can view their own enrollments (including draft, rejected, approved, and pending enrollments).
+A provider can view their own applications (including draft, rejected, approved, and pending applications).

-A service agent or state/territory Medicaid agency staffer can view all enrollments (including draft, rejected, approved, and pending enrollments). (`The PSM may limit this ability in a future version. <https://github.com/SolutionGuidance/psm/issues/10>`__)
+A service agent or state/territory Medicaid agency staffer can view all applications (including draft, rejected, approved, and pending applications). (`The PSM may limit this ability in a future version. <https://github.com/SolutionGuidance/psm/issues/10>`__)

-A system admin should not be able to view any enrollments. `The PSM currently allows a system admin to view enrollments, but will remove that capability in a future version. <https://github.com/SolutionGuidance/psm/issues/10>`__
+A system admin should not be able to view any applications. `The PSM currently allows a system admin to view applications, but will remove that capability in a future version. <https://github.com/SolutionGuidance/psm/issues/10>`__

-Which enrollment information can a provider, service agent, or state/territory Medicaid agency staffer modify or delete?
+Which application information can a provider, service agent, or state/territory Medicaid agency staffer modify or delete?
 ------------------------------------------------------------------------------------------------------------------------

-A provider can modify a draft enrollment, but can't delete it.
-A provider also cannot delete or modify an enrollment after submitting it (once it is "pending", "approved", or "denied").
+A provider can modify a draft application, but can't delete it.
+A provider also cannot delete or modify an application after submitting it (once it is "pending", "approved", or "denied").

-A service agent or state/territory Medicaid agency staffer can modify a draft or pending enrollment, but cannot delete any enrollments.
+A service agent or state/territory Medicaid agency staffer can modify a draft or pending application, but cannot delete any applications.

-How will a provider learn when their enrollment changes status?
+How will a provider learn when their application changes status?
 ---------------------------------------------------------------

-When you log into the PSM, you'll see any enrollments you've submitted or started drafting via your PSM user account.
-You'll be able to see the status of each enrollment.
+When you log into the PSM, you'll see any applications you've submitted or started drafting via your PSM user account.
+You'll be able to see the status of each application.

-Right now, a provider does not receive any email notifications about their enrollment. (`A future version of the PSM will send email notifications to providers when the status of your enrollment changes. <https://github.com/SolutionGuidance/psm/issues/341>`__)
+Right now, a provider does not receive any email notifications about their application. (`A future version of the PSM will send email notifications to providers when the status of your application changes. <https://github.com/SolutionGuidance/psm/issues/341>`__)

-Can I create an enrollment for someone else?
+Can I create an application for someone else?
 --------------------------------------------

-A service agent or a state/territory Medicaid agency staffer can create an enrollment for someone else.
+A service agent or a state/territory Medicaid agency staffer can create an application for someone else.

-Can I start an enrollment now and finish it later, or do I have to start and submit it all in one session?
+Can I start an application now and finish it later, or do I have to start and submit it all in one session?
 ----------------------------------------------------------------------------------------------------------

-This site lets you save a "draft" at any point while you are creating a new enrollment.
+This site lets you save a "draft" at any point while you are creating a new application.
 Click the "Save as draft" button.
-Even if you log out and then log back in, that draft enrollment will still be available for you to work on -- you will see it in your Dashboard and in the Draft tab under Enrollments.
+Even if you log out and then log back in, that draft application will still be available for you to work on -- you will see it in your Dashboard and in the Draft tab under Applications.

-Can I start a draft enrollment and then have someone else finish it for me?
+Can I start a draft application and then have someone else finish it for me?
 ---------------------------------------------------------------------------

-Service agents and state/territory Medicaid agency staffers can finish draft enrollments started by other people.
-A provider can save a draft enrollment and then phone or otherwise contact a service agent or the state/territory Medicaid agency to ask them to help finish it for you.
-One provider cannot access, and therefore cannot finish and submit, a draft enrollment started by another provider.
+Service agents and state/territory Medicaid agency staffers can finish draft applications started by other people.
+A provider can save a draft application and then phone or otherwise contact a service agent or the state/territory Medicaid agency to ask them to help finish it for you.
+One provider cannot access, and therefore cannot finish and submit, a draft application started by another provider.

-How do I renew an enrollment or update an enrollment?
+How do I renew an application or update an application?
 -----------------------------------------------------

 Right now that's not something the PSM can do, but `it'll be possible in a future version. <https://github.com/SolutionGuidance/psm/issues/401>`__

-Why can I edit some enrollments but not others?
+Why can I edit some applications but not others?
 -----------------------------------------------

-You can only edit an enrollment if its status is still "Draft" (it hasn't been submitted yet).
+You can only edit an application if its status is still "Draft" (it hasn't been submitted yet).
 If its status is "Pending", "Approved", or "Denied" then you can view but not edit it.

-Can I change something in a pending enrollment after I submit it?
+Can I change something in a pending application after I submit it?
 -----------------------------------------------------------------

 You'll need to directly contact the state/territory Medicaid office;
-once you've submitted an enrollment, you can't update it in the PSM.
+once you've submitted an application, you can't update it in the PSM.

-How will I find out when my enrollment is accepted or rejected?
+How will I find out when my application is accepted or rejected?
 ---------------------------------------------------------------

-Right now, this site does not notify you via email or paper mail when the state/territory accepts or rejects an enrollment you have submitted.
+Right now, this site does not notify you via email or paper mail when the state/territory accepts or rejects an application you have submitted.
 `This will change in a future version of the Provider Screening Module. <https://github.com/SolutionGuidance/psm/issues/341>`__

-When you log into the PSM, you'll see any enrollments you've submitted or saved as a draft.
-You'll be able to see the status of each enrollment.
+When you log into the PSM, you'll see any applications you've submitted or saved as a draft.
+You'll be able to see the status of each application.

-What can I do to reduce the risk of delay or rejection for an enrollment?
+What can I do to reduce the risk of delay or rejection for an application?
 -------------------------------------------------------------------------

 You should: